 You've probably seen the super cute videos of tiny piglets cuddling with puppies or drinking from equally tiny bottles.
 But do teacup pigs stay that small forever?
 And do they make good pets?

-While there's no denying that these tiny piggies are absolutely adorable, unfortunately, there are many myths and misconceptions surrounding so-called "teacup" pigs that can seriously hurt their health and happiness.
+While there's no denying that these tiny piggies are adorable, unfortunately, many myths and misconceptions surround so-called "teacup" pigs that can seriously hurt their health and happiness.

 01 of 09